 English in Year 10 continues to build on the course begun in Year 9.
-The intent of building student literacy is so that when students encounter the assessments of the Senior school, they have strong writing skills and have practised decoding difficult texts.
 The most important aspect of English is reading.
 Students are engaged in reading activities every day, increasing their reading mileage and therefore increasing their ability to comprehend written texts.
+The Reading Plus programme furthers the reading mileage of each student.